karlseguin/the-little-redis-book/en/redis.md

 ## Configuration

 When you first launched the Redis server, it warned you that the `redis.conf` file could not be found.
 This file can be used to configure various aspects of Redis.
 A well-documented `redis.conf` file is available for each release of Redis.
 The sample file contains the default configuration options, so it's useful to both understand what the settings do and what their defaults are.
-You can find it at <https://github.com/antirez/redis/raw/2.4.6/redis.conf>.
+You can find it at <http://download.redis.io/redis-stable/redis.conf>.

-**This is the config file for Redis 2.4.6.
-You should replace "2.4.6" in the above URL with your version.
-You can find your version by running the `info` command and looking at the first value.**

 Since the file is well-documented, we won't be going over the settings.